 AZ: Hi, Vass!
 Tell our readers about yourself.

-AZ: Ok, so how did you get started in strength training?
+AZ: Ok, so how did you get started with strength training?
 How long have you been doing it?

 AZ: Interesting.
 Describe your training style.